 Some of the shortest descriptions in the FDA CFR 21 Part 820 Quality System regulation are found in Sec.
 820.30 and Sec.
 820.40 totaling about a page of written language around Design Controls and Document Controls.
-However short, these two sections can be the most complex aspects of Medical Device controls when actual complying with the regulation.
+However short, these two sections can be the most complex aspects of Medical Device controls when actually complying with the regulation.
 Fortunately, the FDA does give a bit more background to help a new medical device company understand these two key elements (see Medical Device Quality Systems Manual, A Small Entity Compliance Guide) but again with the detailed complexities, even those few pages of guidance (covered in section 9 Document and Change Control) fall short of coverage needed to understand the impact a company’s Medical Device Quality System.
 The good news is that there are some very good tools that can help mitigate these complexities and streamline controls.
 The bad news is that it still takes a very strong detailed and sustained effort to ensure these complex controls are in place for continued success and compliance with the regulation.

-With a wide variety of Medical Device suppliers there comes a wide variety of processes, procedures, and controls that are developed specifically to a business and to the Medical Device(s) being produced.
+Therefore with a wide variety of Medical Device suppliers there comes a wide variety of processes, procedures, and controls that are developed specifically for a business and to the Medical Device(s) being produced.
 It is important to understand how the FDA tries to normalize a specific business to the regulation when auditing that business for Design Control compliance.
 Having a bit of understanding of their view will help make for a much smoother comparison, analogy, and a much cleaner and successful audit of a company’s design processes.